Natural Solutions for GERD (Gastro Esophageal Reflux Disease)

 - If you are taking long term antacid drugs such as PPIs, it is wise to sip organic apple cider vinegar during your meals to increase acid for the digestive processes.
 Dilute 1 to 2 tablespoons of the apple cider vinegar in 3 tablespoons of water and sip slowly during your meals.
 You may also benefit from a digestive enzymes supplement which should help to improve your digestion and reduce abdominal bloating.
 Taking a probiotic supplement should also help to reduce bloating.

 Glutamine is an amino acid that can reduce inflammation in the lining of the stomach and good results can be achieved by taking one teaspoon of pure glutamine powder twice daily in coconut or almond milk.
+You can find glutamine in my Ultimate Gut Health powder.

 If you get an acute attack of heartburn it is fine to use an antacid preparation for quick relief.
 Avoid aluminium containing antacids; instead choose potassium or sodium bicarbonate, magnesium carbonate or hydroxide instead.